 TRANSCRANIAL MAGNETIC STIMULATION

-TMS is a non-invasive procedure for treatment-resistant depression that delivers magnetic impulses through an electromagnetic coil to the left dorsolateral prefrontal cortex, the region of the brain associated with mood control.
+TMS is a non-invasive procedure for treatment-resistant depression that delivers magnetic pulses through an electromagnetic coil to the left dorsolateral prefrontal cortex, the region of the brain associated with mood control.

-Luigi Galvani and Alessandro Volta first discovered in the 1790s that nerves carry electrical energy within the nervous system.
-Two centuries later, TMS was introduced and the first successful transcranial magnetic stimulation was performed in 1985.
+Luigi Galvani and Alessandro Volta first discovered in the late 18th century that nerves carry electrical energy within the nervous system.
+TMS functions by electrically stimulating dormant brain cells, enabling them to function well again.

-TMS was the first noninvasive treatment capable of targeting precise regions of the brain without electrical stimulation or pain.
+TMS was developed in 1985 as the first noninvasive treatment capable of targeting precise regions of the brain without general anesthesia or pain.

-Since then, numerous studies were performed to indicate that TMS is safe and effective in the treatment of major depression.
+Since then, numerous studies have been performed to demonstrate that TMS is safe and effective in the treatment of major depression.
 TMS was approved by the FDA in 2008 and first covered by insurance in 2013.

 The prefrontal cortex is located in the anterior part of the frontal lobe.
 It is highly developed in humans, playing a role in the regulation of complex cognitive, emotional, and behavioral functioning.